This is a brief history and summary of parking for the 5000 - 5100 blocks of Westminster Place.

-3) The Trustees have attempted to accommodate special situations such as large numbers of guests by permitting, after asking the Trustees and alerting neighbors, diagonal parking on one side of the street only. (ref: "Parking" paragraphs on the Westminster Chimes Web site, published by the Board of Trustees; also several older printed copies of the Westminster Chimes newsletter)
+3) The Trustees have attempted to accommodate special situations such as large numbers of guests by permitting, after asking the Trustees and alerting neighbors, diagonal parking on one side of the street only. (ref: Westminster Chimes Web site published by the Board of Trustees, no longer on line; also several older printed copies of the Westminster Chimes newsletter)

 4) It is considered to be a courtesy to park in front of one's own property when possible, and to not block a neighbor's habitual spot.
 The Trustees have requested "that guests and visitors avoid parking in a neighbor’s habitual parking spot to limit any inconveniences.
-It’s just neighborly." (ref: "Parking" paragraphs on the Westminster Chimes Web site, published by the Board of Trustees)
+It’s just neighborly." (ref: Westminster Chimes Web site published by the Board of Trustees, no longer on line)